FolkLab: Where Jewish Learning and Community Intersect

-FolkLab is Jewfolk, Inc.’s evolution of Talmud Torah of St. Paul’s beloved Hineni program, broadening access to deep, meaningful Jewish learning and connecting people across the Twin Cities through shared exploration, culture, and community.
+FolkLab is Jewfolk, Inc.’s evolution of Talmud Torah of St. Paul’s beloved Hineni program, broadening access to deep, meaningful Jewish learning and connecting people across the Twin Cities through community and shared learning.
+Learn more about our current classes, and our Engage!
+Day of Learning, and please email [email protected] with ideas you have for new FolkLab classes — we’d love to hear them!

 Lifelong Jewish learning.
 Increased access.
 One connected community.

-FolkLab builds on legacy and intention as it continues to provide communal Jewish educational opportunities for all.
+FolkLab builds on legacy and intention as it continues to provide Jewish Minnesotans a chance to connect over shared opportunities.

-From classical text study and contemplative practice to courses and workshops on Jewish culture, history, and big ideas, FolkLab is dedicated to removing barriers to Jewish learning and engagement by increasing experiential touchpoints, online offerings, and in-person programming in accessible, attractive, and unconventional spaces on both sides of the river.
-Rooted in St. Paul and branching outward across Minneapolis, the inner and outer metros, and beyond, FolkLab seeks to forge partnerships across the Twin Cities to connect Jewish families and individuals through shared exploration.
+From classical text study and contemplative practice to classes on Jewish culture, history, and big ideas, FolkLab is dedicated to removing barriers to Jewish learning and engagement by increasing experiential touchpoints, online offerings, and in-person chances to connect in accessible spaces on both sides of the river and online.

 What You’ll Find at FolkLab